-However, the examples are not presented in isolation.
+....
+[T]he examples are not presented in isolation.
 The same section of the Manual reiterates that the volume-decrease adjustment is "not to exceed the difference between the hospital's Medicare inpatient operating cost and the hospital's total DRG revenue."
 In a decision interpreting § 2810.1(B) immediately following the Secretary's guidance, the Board found "that the examples are intended to demonstrate how to calculate the adjustment limit as opposed to determining which costs should be included in the adjustment."
 See Greenwood Cty.
 Hosp. v.
-BlueCross BlueShield Ass'n, No. 2006-D43, 2006 WL 3050893, at 9 n.19 (P.R.R.B.
+BlueCross BlueShield Ass'n, No. 2006-D43, 2006 WL 3050893, at \9 n.19 (P.R.R.B.
 Aug.
 29, 2006).
 That decision was not reviewed by the Secretary and therefore became a final agency action.
-The agency's conclusion that the examples are meant to display the ceiling for a VDA, rather than its total amount, is a reasonable interpretation of the regulation's use of "not to exceed," rather than "equal to," when describing the formula. conclude that the Secretary's interpretation was not arbitrary or capricious and was consistent with the regulation.13
+The agency's conclusion that the examples are meant to display the ceiling for a VDA, rather than its total amount, is a reasonable interpretation of the regulation's use of "not to exceed," rather than "equal to," when describing the formula.
+We conclude that the Secretary's interpretation was not arbitrary or capricious and was consistent with the regulation.

 This case centers on the application of the statute and regulation to the proper classification and treatment of costs and the proper calculation of the amount for the low volume adjustment.
-The Administrator's examination of the governing statutes and implementing regulations and guidance clearly recognize three categories of costs, i.e., fixed, semi-fixed and variable.
+The governing statute and implementing regulations and guidance recognize three categories of costs, i.e., fixed, semi-fixed and variable.
 The guidance only considers fixed and semi-fixed costs within the calculation of the volume adjustment but not variable costs.
+The Administrator agrees with the MAC's method of removing removal variable costs, as adopted by the Board.